Gangs of Wasseypur 2: Development

-Anurag Kashyap had wanted to make a film set in Bihar with the name 'Bihar' for some time, but the project didn't take off.
-In 2008, he met Zeishan Quadri, writer of GANGS who told him about Wasseypur's story.
-The lawlessness of Dhanbhad and Wasseypur captured his imagination.
-Zeishan narrated a wide panoply of stories but what really attracted him was not the gang war itself, but the bigger story of the emergence of the mafia.
-According to Kashyap, telling the story through the eyes of a few families is what interested him but that also meant a longer reel.
+Anurag Kashyap said he had wanted to make a film on Bihar with the name Bihar for some time, but for various reasons it didn't take off.
+In 2008 he met Zeishan Quadri (the writer of Gangs of Wasseypur) who told him about Wasseypur's story.
+He found it unreal to believe that mafia activity and gang war existed at such a high level, and what really attracted him was not gang war but the entire story of the emergence of the mafia.
+According to him, to tell the story through a few families is what interested him but that also meant a longer reel.
 "We all know mafia exists but what they do, how they operate, why they do we don't know and that is something which forms the basis of the film".

-Anurag Kashyap celebrated the success of Gangs of Wasseypur – Part 2, by throwing an iftaar party at a suburban hotel at Bandra in Mumbai on Friday, 17 August, late evening.
+Casting

+According to Bajpayee, the role of Sardar Khan is the most negative role he has done till date.
+His motivation for doing this role came from the fact that there was "something new" with the character of Sardar Khan.
+Piyush Mishra and Tigmanshu Dhulia were given the discretion to decide who, among them, would perform the roles of Nasir and Ramadhir.
+Mishra chose the role of Nasir and Dhulia portrayed Ramadhir Singh.
+Chadda revealed in an interview that this role helped her bag 11 film roles.
+This was Huma Qureshi's first film, and she characterised this as her "dream debut".
+Qureshi landed this role after director Anurag Kashyap spotted her in a Samsung commercial he was directing.

 Filming

-While filming in Varanasi on 23 December 2010, the film's chief assistant director Sohil Shah was killed on a shoot while performing a stunt scene.
-The Movie has been dedicated to Sohil Shah.
-Initial parts of the movie were shot in Madhankhorchi, Kerala.